manvirag/tech_learning_tinkering/hld/DB_schema.md

 ### DB Schema Designing Template ( specially modelling )

 - Find very high level and major entities.
 Thinking ->  how would you divide in microservice architecture. basically what are the flows and what are the component in them.
-For e.g. in rental car -> its user , car, resevation , payment . [text](https://www.red-gate.com/blog/a-data-model-for-an-online-musical-equipment-shop)
+For e.g. in rental car -> its user , car, resevation , payment .
+[Ex 1](https://www.red-gate.com/blog/a-data-model-for-an-online-musical-equipment-shop) , or [Ex 2](https://www.red-gate.com/blog/coping-with-the-4ds-of-life-a-self-storage-data-model)
 - Then write only big entities.
 Like user, reservation etc.
 - Then after that deepdive into each bit entity like user.
     - check with help of given or asking, what are the things related to users.